 There are more than 43 million households occupied by renters in the U.S., which accounts for 37% of all households.
 Out of those, only 40% of renters have renters insurance, but the number is growing.
 For a large amount of protection, renters insurance can be quite affordable on average.
 We studied the average cost of renters insurance across the nation and in each state to show what people typically pay.

-The average cost of renters insurance is $187 per year in the U.S. This ranges depending on where you live; a typical renter can pay $118 to insure their rented apartment or house in South Dakota, to $244 in Mississippi.
+The average cost of renters insurance is $187 per year in the U.S. This ranges depending on where you live; a typical renter can pay $118 to insure their rented apartment or house in South Dakota, but this figure would be $244 in Mississippi.
 The below table shows the average renters insurance rate by state, and the difference between the mean in each state compared to the nation.

 |State||Monthly Renters Insurance Cost||Annual Renters Insurance Cost||% Change vs Avg|

 Typical renters insurance rates are between $15 and $30 per month ($180 and $360 per year).
 That's just a ballpark number to give renters an estimate of the cost - your quotes will depend on a variety of factors including the location of the rental unit, the amount of liability protection, safety features such as burglar and fire alarms and any optional endorsements or floaters for personal property.
 Having an address near a flood area or in the middle of hurricane territory will drive the average cost up higher compared to other locations.
 If your apartment or house has a history of multiple claims, your insurance premiums will likely be higher.
 Getting extra liability coverage or increasing reimbursement levels for valuable jewelry or electronics will increase average renters insurance costs too.

 While well below the average cost of homeowners insurance, costs have been relatively stagnant in recent years.
 Between 2004 and 2012, the mean cost of renters insurance decreased 2.1%.